fabian-sp/GGLasso/docs/source/problem-object.rst

+.. _glasso-problem-docs:

-Using the problem object
+Using the Problem Object
 =============================

-If you want to solve a (Multiple) Graphical Lasso problem, you can of course use the solvers we list in :ref:`Algorithms` directly.
+If you want to solve a (Multiple) Graphical Lasso problem, you can of course use the solvers we list in :ref:`Algorithms Overview` directly.
 However, in most situations it is not clear how to choose the regularization parameters a priori and thus model selection becomes necessary.
 Below, we describe the model selection functionalities implemented in ``GGLasso``.
 In order to make its usage as simple as possible, we implemented a class ``glasso_problem`` which calls the solvers/model selection procedures internally and returns an estimator of the precision matrix/matrices in ``sklearn``-style.

 Class glasso_problem
 ^^^^^^^^^^^^^^^^^^^^^